pierre-josselin/payday-2-ultimate-trainer-5/README.md

 1. Remove any previous version of Ultimate Trainer
 2. Download Ultimate Trainer 5
-3. Extract the archive to your `PAYDAY 2/mods` folder
+3. Open the downloaded archive and move the `UltimateTrainer5` folder to your `PAYDAY 2/mods` folder
 4. Start the game

 > ⚠️ Please remove any mods or commands that skip the game intro for Ultimate Trainer to initialize properly.